malvag/distributed-ml-bench/README.md

   return model
 ```

-We train these models by submitting three different TFJobs with an argument `--model-type`.
+We train these models by submitting three different TFJobs with an argument `--model_type`.

 Next, we load the testing data and the trained model to evaluate its performance.
 The model with the highest accuracy score can be moved to a different folder and used for model serving.